-Edited by Rowan, Anonymous, Lynn, Eng and 2 others
+Edited by Rowan, Lynn, Eng, vc and 1 other

 We all get bored with our old shoes and feel like getting rid of them to replace them with a new pair of shoes that shows our sense of fashion.
 The best way to have a new pair of shoes that costs you next to nothing is to create your own, without needing to throw out our old pair.
 Here is a simple creative way to redesign your old flats and give them a fashion makeover with lace applique that you can rock day (during work or a day out with your friends) or night (at a party, or on a date).